-Seacology was founded by world-renowned ethnobotanist Dr. Paul Alan Cox, whose scientific research focuses on the ecology of island plants and the ethnobotany of island peoples.
-Receiving his Ph.D from Harvard University, he served for many years as professor and dean at Brigham Young University and later became King Carl XVI Gustaf Professor of Environmental Science at the Swedish Agricultural University and the University of Uppsala.
-For seven years he was director of the Congressionally Chartered National Tropical Botanical Garden (NTBG) in Hawaii and Florida, and is currently executive director of the Institute for Ethnomedicine, which is affiliated with the NTBG.
-He is the author of over 150 scientific papers and reviews and was chosen by TIME Magazine as one of eleven “Heroes of Medicine” for his search for new medicines from plants.
-In 1997 he received the Goldman Environmental Prize for the conservation efforts described in his book Nafanua: Saving the Samoan Rainforest (New York: W.H.
-Freeman), which has been translated into German, Japanese, and Samoan.
+Seacology was founded by ethnobotanist Dr. Paul Alan Cox, whose scientific research focuses on the ecology of island plants and the ethnobotany of island peoples.
+Receiving his Ph.D. from Harvard University, he served as a Miller Fellow at the University of California, Berkeley and as a University of Melbourne Research Fellow.
+He subsequently was appointed as a professor and dean at Brigham Young University and later became the first King Carl XVI Gustaf Professor of Environmental Science at the Swedish Agricultural University and the University of Uppsala.
+For seven years he was Executive Director of the Congressionally chartered National Tropical Botanical Garden in Hawaii and Florida.
+He is currently Executive Director of the Brain Chemistry Labs, in Jackson Hole, Wyoming, where he searches for cures for ALS, Alzheimer’s, and other neurodegenerative diseases.
+He has published over 220 scientific papers.
+Dr. Cox was chosen by TIME Magazine as one of eleven “Heroes of Medicine” for his search for new medicines from plants.
+In 1997, he received the Goldman Environmental Prize for the conservation efforts described in his book Nafanua: Saving the Samoan Rainforest (New York: W.H.
+Freeman).
 He speaks a variety of island languages and is internationally renowned for his advocacy of indigenous peoples.

 Scott Halsted received an A.B. in biomechanical engineering from Dartmouth College in 1981, and a B.E. from the Thayer School of Engineering at Dartmouth in 1982, also in biomechanical engineering.
 In 1987, he received an M.M. from the Kellogg Graduate School of Management at Northwestern University.
 He joined Morgan Stanley Venture Partners in 1987, where he is a managing member of their health care group.
 Scott serves on the board of directors of several health care companies.
 He grew up cruising on sailboats and it is there that he developed his appreciation for islands and their unique biodiversity and cultures.
 Along with his wife Lisa and four children, he continues to make regular visits to the islands of the South Pacific, Caribbean, Mexico, and the United States.